willfaught/pie/README.md

 # setup

-Mac setup and configuration.

-Setup sets up a fresh Mac with my configuration and software.
+Setup sets up a fresh Mac with preferences, configuration, and software.

 ## Installing